Continuation-of-Ashford/ashford-docs/character_creation/prestige_leveling.md

 - Your legionaries are proficient with the same equipment you are proficient in.
 (Though you'll need to supply them with armor and weapons yourself)
 - If you have the Martial Arts, Unarmored Defense and/or Fighting Style features, your legionaries also have these.
 Your legionaries don't inherit any other class features or feats from you.
 - Your legionaries can be of a different race than you and have their own racial traits.
 However, their ability scores are unchanged by their race (and racial traits that grant a feat don't work for them).
-- In combat your legionaries their turn immediately after yours.
+- In combat your legionaries take their turn immediately after yours.
 - Each legionary can make only 1 attack per turn (If they cast a spell that makes multiple attacks, such as Scorching Ray, any attacks after the first are wasted).
 - Your legionaries have half as many spell slots as you do (rounded down), divided between themselves, up to a maximum of 8 each.
 Calulate this number by starting with your 1st level spell slots, then count upwards, until you either reach 8 or half the total number of spell slots you have.
 If this would grant your pact magic spell slots to your legionaries, those pact magic slots are at most 3rd level for them and restore on a long rest.
 -- `i.e., of the three legionairies following a 20th level wizard, two would have  4 1st level slots and one would have 3 1st level slots.
 The singular legionairy following a paladin would have 4 1st level slots and 3 2nd level slots.`